rokubop/parrot_tester/README.md

 # Parrot Tester

-Parrot Tester is a tool to help you analyze your parrot noises by providing details of each frame.
+Parrot Tester is a visualization tool to help you analyze your parrot integration with Talon, showing live data for frames, history, activity, and stats, using your existing `parrot_integration.py` and `patterns.json` files.

-Say "parrot tester" to toggle the UI and start testing!

 ## Prerequisites
-- Talon beta
+- Talon beta with a working parrot model
 - A `parrot_integration.py` file anywhere in your Talon user directory (will be auto discovered)
 - A `patterns.json` file anywhere in your Talon user directory (will be auto discovered)
+- `talon-ui-elements` v0.9 or greater - https://github.com/rokubop/talon-ui-elements

 ## Installation

 Download or clone this repository into your Talon user directory.
-This tool depends on the `talon-ui-elements` library for the UI, so we will clone that as well.
+This tool depends on version 0.9 or greater of `talon-ui-elements` library for the UI, so we will clone that as well.

 ```bash
 # mac and linux